Organic photorefractive materials: Theory

-where NC and NV are the densities of states at the bottom of the conduction band and the top of the valence band, respectively, EC and EV are the corresponding energies, EF is the Fermi level, kB is Boltzmann's constant and T is the absolute temperature.
+where Nc and Nv are the densities of states at the bottom of the conduction band and the top of the valence band, respectively, Ec and Ev are the corresponding energies, EF is the Fermi level, kB is the Boltzmann constant and T is the absolute temperature.
 Addition of impurities into the semiconductor, or doping, produces excess holes or electrons, which, with sufficient density, may pin the Fermi level to the impurities' position.